F0lak/dm_open_ref/ref/proc/animate.md

 +   animate(Object)
 <!-- -->
 **Args:**
-+   Object+ The atom, image, or client to animate; omit to add another step to the same sequence as the last `animate()` call
++   Object: The atom, image, or client to animate; omit to add another step to the same sequence as the last `animate()` call
-+   var1=new_value1, var2=new_value2, \...+ Vars to change in the
++   var1=new_value1, var2=new_value2, \...: Vars to change in the
     animation step
-+   var_list+ An associative list of vars to change
++   var_list: An associative list of vars to change
-+   appearance+ New appearance to use instead of multiple var changes (must be a [named argument](/ref/proc/arguments/named.md) )
++   appearance: New appearance to use instead of multiple var changes (must be a [named argument](/ref/proc/arguments/named.md) )
-+   time+ Time of this step, in 1/10s (may be a [named argument](/ref/proc/arguments/named.md) )
++   time: Time of this step, in 1/10s (may be a [named argument](/ref/proc/arguments/named.md) )
-+   loop+ Number of times to run this sequence, or -1 to loop forever (may be a named argument)
++   loop: Number of times to run this sequence, or -1 to loop forever (may be a named argument)
-+   easing+ The \"curve\" followed by this animation step (may be a [named argument](/ref/proc/arguments/named.md) )
++   easing: The \"curve\" followed by this animation step (may be a [named argument](/ref/proc/arguments/named.md) )
-+   flags+ Flags that impact how the animation acts (may be a [named argument](/ref/proc/arguments/named.md) )
++   flags: Flags that impact how the animation acts (may be a [named argument](/ref/proc/arguments/named.md) )
-+   delay+ Delay time for starting the first step in a sequence (may be negative; may be a [named argument](/ref/proc/arguments/named.md) )
++   delay: Delay time for starting the first step in a sequence (may be negative; may be a [named argument](/ref/proc/arguments/named.md) )
-+   tag+ Optional name for a new animation sequence (must be a [named argument](/ref/proc/arguments/named.md) )
++   tag: Optional name for a new animation sequence (must be a [named argument](/ref/proc/arguments/named.md) )